harirajeev/learn_LLMS/Learn LLM.md

-Open in app or online

-Understanding Large Language Models
-A Cross-Section of the Most Relevant Literature To Get Up to Speed SEBASTIAN RASCHKA
-APR 16

-SHARE

-Note: Next to the monthly Ahead of AI series that discusses the latest research and trends, I plan to post some additional articles related to machine learning and AI once in a while.
-I am curious to hear what you think — do you like this idea, or should I stick to the main newsletter series?
-Please let me know in the comments!

 Large language models have taken the public attention by storm – no pun intended.
 In just half a decade large language models – transformers – have almost completely changed the field of natural language processing.
 Moreover, they have also begun to revolutionize fields such as computer vision and computational biology.

 Since transformers have such a big impact on everyone’s research agenda, I wanted to flesh out a short reading list (an extended version of my comment yesterday) for machine learning researchers and practitioners getting started.